ericchiang/blog/content/post/tpm-keys.md

 At this point the attestation data’s signature is correct and can be used to further verify the application key’s public key blob.
 We then unpack the blob to inspect the attributes of the newly created key.

 ```
+// Verify the signed attestation was for this public blob.
 a, err := tpm2.DecodeAttestationData(attestData)
 if err != nil {
         log.Fatalf("decode attestation: %v", err)